keboola/connection-docs/storage/tables/data-types/index.md

 #### Manually via an API

 A table with a type definition is created using the [tables-definition endpoint](https://keboola.docs.apiary.io/#reference/tables/create-table-definition/create-new-table-definition), and data is loaded into it.
 Data types used in this endpoint have to correspond with the storage backend which your project uses.
-Alternatively, you can use [BASETYPES](#base-types).
+Alternatively, you can use [base types](#base-types).

 #### Output mapping of a component

 A component may provide information about column data types in its data manifest.
 Database extractors and transformations matching the storage backend (e.g., Snowflake SQL transformation on the Snowflake storage backend) will create storage tables with the same types.
-The database extractors and transformations that do NOT match the backend will create storage tables using [BASETYPES](#base-types).
+The database extractors and transformations that do NOT match the backend will create storage tables using [base types](#base-types).

 For example, this is how you can create typed tables in a Snowflake SQL transformation that will be imported to storage as typed tables: